SAP-samples/teched2022-DA161/exercises/ex1/README.md

 ℹ️ International Business Communication Standards (IBCS)

 The color of the Chart is now changed to black for actual Gross Profit.
 This is because SAP Analytics Cloud is following International Business Communication Standards (IBCS), so we are coloring the bars based on the color of the Version that is added to the Chart.
-Now that we have actual Gross Profit in your Chart, we want to add planned Gross Profit.
+Now that we have actual Gross Profit in our Chart, we want to add planned Gross Profit.

 **IMAGE**

-28. Click **+ Add Verion**
+28. Click **+ Add Version**

 ![image](https://user-images.githubusercontent.com/112718519/197629736-b2d67db7-cc95-4772-856c-00cc74fbc275.png)